yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     import org.json.JSONObject;

     /**
-     *  The User Class holds together all the members of a WAAD User entity and all the access methods and set methods
+    *  The **User** class holds together all the members of a WAAD User entity and all the access methods and set methods.
     *  @author Azure Active Directory Contributor
     */
     @XmlRootElement
     public class User extends DirectoryObject{

         // The following are the individual private members of a User object that holds
-        // a particular simple attribute of an User object. protected String objectId;
+        // a particular simple attribute of a User object. protected String objectId;
         protected String objectType;
         protected String accountEnabled;